rorihara/Keplerian_Mask_Generator/README.md

 ## Input Parameters

-You need to set several input parameters at the beginning of the script.
-These parameters control the behavior of the script and the nature of the output.
+Before running `make_KeplerianMask.py`, you need to set some input parameters in `input_parameters.py`.
 Here is a detailed description of each parameter and the corresponding dictionary key:

 - `pd`:
    - *Description*: File path to the directory containing the input data and where the output will be saved.